surniaulula/wpsso/readme.txt

 	* Changed the minimum WordPress version from 3.0 to 3.1 (required to display admin notices).

 == Upgrade Notice ==

+= 3.11.1 =

+2015/10/16 Additional French translations.
+Fixed an undefined index error for a WP SEO global variable.

 = 3.11.0 =